 If I’m self-employed but don’t have an office in my home and instead work from my kitchen table, can I take the home office deduction?

-You may have been working from home toward the end of last school year and it looks like many teachers may continue instructing from home in the Fall.
-If you’re a teacher keep in mind that although you can’t deduct work-from-home expenses like the home office deduction, you can take the Teachers Educator Deduction worth up to $250 for supplies you buy directly related to teaching.
-If you and your spouse are both teachers that can be up to a $500 tax deduction.
+You may have been working from home toward the end of last school year and part of this school year.
+If you’re a teacher, keep in mind that although you can’t deduct work-from-home expenses like the home office deduction, you can take the Teachers Educator Deduction worth up to $250 for supplies you buy directly related to teaching.
+If you and your spouse are both teachers, that can be up to a $500 tax deduction.

 Don’t worry about knowing these tax rules.
 TurboTax will ask you simple questions about you and give you the tax deductions and credits you’re eligible for based on your entries.
-If you have questions you can connect live via one way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
-TurboTax Live CPAs and Enrolled Agents are available in English and Spanish, year round and can also review, sign, and file your tax return.
+If you have questions you can connect live via one way video to a TurboTax Live tax expert to get your tax questions answered.
+TurboTax Live tax experts are available in English and Spanish, year round.

 You can also visit our Self-Employed Coronavirus Relief Center to get up-to-date information, tax advice, and tools to help you understand what coronavirus relief means for you if you are self-employed.